ImInTheICU/Manglify/README.md

 - Python 3.12 or later (it may be cross-compatible with older Python versions, but not guaranteed)

+## Note

+I will be updating this shortly.
+I am releasing this beta version for anyone looking for a decent Python 3.12 obfuscator.
+Currently, it offers decent protection, but soon I’ll update it to provide much stronger protection.
+If you have any questions, feel free to reach out on Discord at `pingulovesu`.

 ## License

 Manglify is licensed under the **GPL-3.0** license.
 See [LICENSE](LICENSE) for details.